• Skip to primary navigation

 • Cacao powder.
 You can also use carob powder instead.

 • Flax seeds.
-Make sure to ground your flax seeds before using, or use flaxseed meal.
+Make sure to ground your flax seeds before using them, or use flaxseed meal.
+I love using ground flaxseed in these brownie bite but also in my flaxseed overnight oats for omega 3s and my tofu meatballs as a binder.

 Start by adding walnuts to a food processor and pulse a few times to roughly chop.
 Then, add peanut butter, dates, hemp seeds, chia seeds, flax seeds, and salt.